maryannetriggs/GA-project1-frogger/README.md

 The main challenge in writing the game logic was determining if one of the end conditions had been reached.
 This had to be evaluated in **two** locations.

-Note: Each element in the game (Frogger, cars, logs, lily pad) is a child element of the main grid (safespace, road, river).
+Note: Each element in the game (Frogger, cars, logs, lily pad) is a child element of the main grid spaces (safespace, road, river).

 **Firstly** in the frog movement logic, to determine if the cell Frogger was moving into creates a win/lose condition.